 *Above information is taken from the London Stock Exchange – May 2021

 All companies are listed on the London Stock Exchange and are constituents of the FTSE 100 stock index.
-These can be traded via spread betting or CFD trading on our Next Generation trading platform, so register for an account to get started.
 Continue reading for an in-depth analysis of the top 10 companies.

 Unilever is a British-Dutch conglomerate consumer goods company.
 It owns over 400 brands, many of which are household names, such as Dove, Lipton, Magnum, Vaseline, Walls, Marmite and PG Tips.
 It was founded in 1929 and has headquarters in London and Rotterdam.
 In particular, its brands produce consumer goods relating to food, beverages, personal care, beauty, cleaning, healthcare and pharmaceuticals.
 Unilever products are available in over 190 countries worldwide.
 Unilever has three listings on the London Stock Exchange, New York Stock Exchange and Euronext Amsterdam.
 As well as making up part of the FTSE 100, it is also a constituent of the AEX index in Amsterdam and the Euro Stoxx 50.